afontainec/chinchay-docs/docs/docs/cli.md

   #### Client Queries

-  So its starts by extracting the options, columns and query from the query, what is that?
+  So it's starts by extracting the options, columns and query from the query, what is that?
 Chinchay offers a flexible API where the client can query and decide what it really wants.
 You can do stuff like this:

   * `localhost:3000/api/coffee?`  Will return all the coffees
   * `localhost:3000/api/coffee?price=100` Will return all the coffees where the price = 100